 Perhaps the best-known quality/financial metric is the 'Baldrige Index'.
-This is a fictitious stock fund made up of publicly traded US companies that have received the MBNQA during the years 1991 to 2000.
-The US Commerce Department's National Institute of Technology (NIST) invested a hypothetical \$1,000 in each of the two whole company winners and the parent companies of 18 subsidiary winners.
-They also made the same investment in the S&P 500 at the same time.
-The investments have been tracked from the first business day of the month following the announcement of the award receipts through to 3 December 2001.
-NIST (2002) reported that the two company winners outperformed the S&P 500 by more than 4.5 to 1, achieving a 512 per cent return on investment.
-The group of whole-company award-winners plus the parent companies of the subsidiary winners outperformed the S&P 500 by 3 to 1, a 323 per cent return on investment compared to a 110 per cent return for the S&P 500.
+This is a fictitious stock fund made up of publicly traded US companies that have received the MBNQA during the years 1993 to 2002.
+The US Commerce Department's National Institute of Technology (NIST) invested a hypothetical \$1,000 in each of the whole company winners and the parent companies of 18 subsidiary winners.
+They also made the same investment in the S&P 500 index at the same time.
+The investments have been tracked from the first business day of the month following the announcement of the award receipts through to 1 December 2003.
+NIST (2006) reported that the award winners outperformed the S&P 500 by more than 6.5 to 1, until December 2001.
+The two following years of the study showed that the Baldrige Index underperformed the S&P 500.